skellis46/slipbox/improvisation and the threshold of the self.md

 > After this timeless interval, Consciousness takes the shape of the next appearance and may identify itself with a part of this appearance, a body.
 In doing so it ‘forgets’ itself and thereby appears to veil itself from itself.[@spira-2008-transparency]

 I'm not sure I understand this idea of consciousness forgetting itself.
 I get how it takes the shape of the next appearance (say, a tingling in my hand).
 But what is the itself it is veiling itself from?
 That I identify the tingling as 'consciousness' as a 'thing'??

+Is the following useful (both re above) and also [[sati, mindfulness and remembering]]:

+> However, the essence of the experience, a moment of Consciousness knowing itself knowingly, is colourless and transparent, and therefore cannot be remembered. [@spira-2008-transparency]

+"Consciousness bestows its identity exclusively on the body.
+It believes and feels, “I am the body.”"
+(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

+"This clear seeing is not an intellectual understanding, although it may be formulated provisionally in intellectual terms when required by the current situation.
+Rather, it is the direct, intimate and immediate knowing of ourselves resting in and as the formless expanse of Presence, and simultaneously dancing in the vibrancy and aliveness of every gesture and nuance of the body, mind and world."
+(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

+"Likewise we do not experience the body in the way we normally conceive it.
+In fact there is no body as such.
+There is a series of sensations and perceptions appearing in Consciousness.
+And from time to time there is a thought or an image of a ‘body, ’ which is considered to be the sum total of all these sensations and perceptions."
+(Rupert Spira, The Transparency of Things Contemplating the Nature of Experience)

 > All experience takes place here.
 This here is not a physical space.
 It is the space of Consciousness in which all experiences, including the apparent experience of space, takes place.
 A distant sound takes place here.
 The thought that subsequently conceives that sound to be at a distance from the perceiving Consciousness takes place in the same space as the sound itself.
 It takes place here.
 The chair on ‘the other side of the room’ is perceived here, in exactly the same place as the sound and the thought, at no distance from Consciousness.
 All bodily sensations take place in the same placeless place, which is here.[@spira-2008-transparency]